 Data modeling and solution design

-In the canonical approach, data model design and solution design belong to different continuums according to TOGAF 9.2, the leading Enterprise Architecture guide.
+In the canonical approach, data model design, and solution design belong to different continuums according to TOGAF 9.2, the leading Enterprise Architecture guide.
 Enterprise architecture includes four interrelated architectures: business, data, application, and technology.
 Data architecture delivers conceptual, logical, and physical data models.
 Solution architecture should implement physical data models into practice.
 The new approach, on the contrary, unites data model design and solution design.
-Conceptual, semantic and solution data models should be designed simultaneously in one process.
-It means depending on the approach data management and technical data stewards will have different accountabilities and deliverables.
-It will also affect data management related processes.
-This challenge leads to another challenge associated with the definition of business and data domains.
+Conceptual, semantic, and solution data models should be designed simultaneously in one process.
+Data management and technical data stewards will have different accountabilities and deliverables depending on the approach.
+It will also affect data management-related processes.
+This challenge leads to another challenge associated with defining business and data domains.

 Business and data domain definition

-DAMA-DMBOK 2 in assigns the approval authority of a data steward to its domain.
-The challenge is to specify the definition of ‘domain’.
+DAMA-DMBOK 2 assigns the approval authority of a data steward to its domain.
+The challenge is to specify the definition of ‘domain.’

 The second approach is focused on data content.
-For example, customer data is a subject area that is usually associated with conceptual models.
+For example, customer data is a subject area usually associated with conceptual models.
 A company may assign data ownership based on the data subject area.
-The approach of business architecture to assign data ownership based on business capability domains might be the case as well.
+The approach of business architecture to assign data ownership based on business capability domains might also be the case.

 The third approach is less common.
-It allows to specify data ownership based on organizational structures.
+It allows specifying data ownership based on organizational structures.